-Figure 3.
+Figure 4.
 Dell R815 SMW Boot Sequence Settings

 - c.
 Change the order of items in the Boot Sequence list so that the optical (DVD) drive appears first, then the hard drive.
 If Embedded NIC appears in the list, it should end up below the optical drive and hard drive in the list. - d.
-Disable embedded NIC. - Select Embedded NIC and press Enter, then use the space key to disable it. - e.
+Disable embedded NIC.

+If Embedded NIC is in the list, select it and press Enter, then use the space key to disable it.

+- e.
 Press Esc to exit the Boot Sequence menu. - f.
 Press Esc again to exit the Boot Settings menu. - 5.
 Change serial communication. - a.
 Select Serial Communication in the System Setup menu, then press Enter. - b.
 Confirm these settings in the Serial Communication menu. - Serial Communication is set to On with Console Redirection via COM2 - Serial Port Address is set to Serial Device1=COM2, Serial Device2=COM1 - External Serial Connector is set to Serial Device2 - Failsafe Baud Rate is set to 115200 - c.
 Press Esc to exit the Serial Communication menu. - 6.
 Select Embedded Server Management in the System Setup menu, then press Enter.

-Figure 4.
+Figure 5.
 Dell R815 SMW Embedded Server Management Settings